mwmccallum/EchoIISPRoxy/EchoIISProxy/README.md

 }
 ```

+Also update web.config to show OutOfProcess for hosting model.

 Run Project with: IIS Express OutOfProcess

 From Output window, you will see the out of process Kestrel server loaded.
 Now listening on http://127.0.0.1:PortNo will be shown with the random port number.